 When an employee leaves the company, their login and other credentials must be removed from the system.
 This ensures that their credentials can no longer be used to access private information or systems.
 Dormant accounts may be targeted by cybercriminals looking to gain access to your organization’s systems or be used by the former employee.

-Cerdant worked with an organization a few years ago that had taken a “set it and forget it” approach to their cybersecurity.
-Their organization had an unpatched server that was open to the internet, and cybercriminals were able to exploit that vulnerability and gain unauthorized access to their systems.
-After the incident, this company reached out to us to audit their current cybersecurity practices and take a look at their environment to see what had happened.
+Logically worked with an organization a few years ago that had taken a “set it and forget it” approach to its cybersecurity.
+The organization had an unpatched server that was open to the internet, and cybercriminals were able to exploit that vulnerability and gain unauthorized access to their systems.
+After the incident, this company reached out to us to audit its current cybersecurity practices and take a look at its environment to see what had happened.

-We were able to identify the vulnerability and determine that it was caused by an improperly configured firewall.
-Had the firewall been configured correctly, the attack would have likely failed.
-To make matters even worse, the company hadn’t been regularly checking their data backups, so when they went to restore their data, they discovered that several years of data was lost.
+To make matters even worse, the company hadn’t been regularly checking its data backups, so when it went to restore its data, it discovered that several years of data had been lost.
 This occurred because a new administrator had changed the location of where the files were being stored on the server but had failed to communicate this, so the backups weren’t switched over to the new location.